vippsas/vipps-checkout/vipps-checkout-api.md

 ### Flow diagram

-The standard flow for a Vipps Checkout consists of
+The standard flow for a Checkout consists of

 1. Initiating a session
 2. Displaying the session to the user